dotnet/csharpstandard/standard/classes.md

 > *Note*: Even though the syntax for accessing a property is the same as that for a field, a property is not classified as a variable.
 Thus, it is not possible to pass a property as an `in`, `out`, or `ref` argument unless the property is ref-valued and therefore returns a variable reference ([§9.7](variables.md#97-reference-variables-and-returns)). *end note*

 When a property declaration includes an `extern` modifier, the property is said to be an ***external property***.
-Because an external property declaration provides no actual implementation, each of its *accessor_declarations* consists of a semicolon.
+Because an external property declaration provides no actual implementation, each of the *accessor_body*s in its *accessor_declarations* shall be a semicolon.

 ### 15.7.2 Static and instance properties